 Currently home to more than 12,000 residents, the neighborhood was established in 1887 after the Market Street Railway Company created a line that connected Eureka Valley to the downtown area.
 In the early 1900s, the neighborhood along with some of its surrounding areas was known as “Little Scandinavia” due to its large number of residents with Danish, Swedish, Finnish, and Norwegian ancestry.

-The Castro district is a very enjoyable place to live, with its friendly atmosphere, fun places to visit, and close proximity to other popular neighborhoods like the Mission as well as the downtown area.
+The Castro district is a very enjoyable place to live, with its friendly atmosphere, fun places to visit, and close proximity to other popular neighborhoods like the Mission District and Noe Valley as well as the downtown area.

 Apartments and real estate options in Castro